-Here are a few key tips on developing leaders:
+Here are a few key tips to help you in developing your leaders:

 4) Promote the right people

-The most important choice you make is who you promote.
+The most important choice you make as a senior leader is who you promote.
 It signals to your organization what you reward and want to see more of.
 It also determines how teams will perform, because people leave managers, not companies.

 The question then becomes: What should you be looking for when identifying people to promote to leadership positions?